ctoec/data-collection/.github/pull_request_template.md

 ## Background
 Provide a brief overview of the work completed here.

-## Zenhub Issue
+## GitHub Issue
-Replace this text with the link to the associated Zenhub issue.
+Replace this text with the GitHub issue link.
 **NOTE: Please don't mark the issue as closed by this pull request!
 Issues are to be closed manually within Zenhub upon merge & prod deploy.**

 ## Associated PRs